 Calculation examples for actual return

-Do you want to report your actual return in Box 3 to us for 1 or more years?
-But would you like to understand how the calculation works first?
-On this page, we explain exactly how it works using some calculation examples.
+Will you be reporting your actual return for 1 or more years in Box 3 to us?
+But would you first like to understand how the calculation works?
+On this page, we explain how it works using some calculation examples.
 In each example, we compare the result of the actual return with the notional return.
+This way, you can see if it's worth reporting your actual return to us.

 Choose a calculation example: